Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 A nice feature of this method is that any underlying model can be used, but decision trees are often the most commonly used base model.
-One reason for this is that decision tress are typically high variance and unstable, that is, they can change drastically given small changes in data, and bagging is effective at reducing the variance of the overall model.
+One reason for this is that decision trees are typically high variance and unstable, that is, they can change drastically given small changes in data, and bagging is effective at reducing the variance of the overall model.
 Another advantage of bagging is that each model can be trained in